-- Housing Quality Standards (HQS)

-- Additional information as required

-- Financial records detailing:

-- o Expenditures for subsidy payments to landlords

-- Security deposits

-- o Payments during medical and psychiatric crises

-- Balance sheet and check register

-- Cooperative Agreement:

-- o Partnership and communication

-- Management of capacity and funds

-- o LMH Entity adherence to the Program Guide

-- Behavioral Health Service Agency/Agencies and partners providing Housing Stabilization Services adherence to the Program Guide

-- o Housing Agency adherence to the Program Guide

-- Interview of case managers, community support staff, and Participants
+- Cooperative Agreement: - Partnership and communication - Management of capacity and funds - o LMH Entity adherence to the Program Guide - Behavioral Health Service Agency/Agencies and partners providing Housing Stabilization Services adherence to the Program Guide - Housing Agency adherence to the Program Guide - Interview of case managers, community support staff, and Participants

-State Monitoring of Housing Agencies: Housing Agencies and Subgrantees are responsible for maintaining financial records that document the use of all Bridges funds and that include all eligible payments.
+State Monitoring of Housing Agencies

+Housing Agencies and Subgrantees are responsible for maintaining financial records that document the use of all Bridges funds and that include all eligible payments.
 Housing Agencies will be required to provide Minnesota Housing with a monitoring summary on the annual narrative report, which will include information on Subgrantees.
 After completion of the grant term, Housing Agencies and Subgrantees are expected to maintain all records for a minimum of six years after the grant term has ended.
 In addition to program financial records, client records must also be maintained for a minimum of six years after the grant term has ended.
 In addition, Minnesota Housing reserves the right to review financial and client records during this period, and records must be made available upon request.

-Housing Agency Monitoring of Subgrantees: Housing Agencies are expected to monitor Subgrantee activities.
+Housing Agency Monitoring of Subgrantees

+Housing Agencies are expected to monitor Subgrantee activities.
 Subgrantees should not receive advanced payment; rather, they should be required to submit an invoice with supporting documentation for services and assistance prior to receiving reimbursement from the Housing Agency.
 Housing Agencies must determine that the Participants meet all the eligibility requirements prior to the Subgrantee providing assistance.
 Subgrantees must also provide rental assistance calculations, verification of income and HQS inspection results to Housing Agencies before Housing Agencies can request from Minnesota Housing a rental payment for the Participant.
 Any payments made in error to an unqualified Participant, or incorrectly calculated, will be the responsibility of the grantee.
 Minnesota Housing is not responsible for reimbursement of erroneous or incorrectly calculated payments made to Subgrantees.